 You do have to go through an approval process before you can start offering your expertise or professional opinion.
 However, once you get set up, you could potentially make hundreds of dollars a month, depending on how often you’re available.

 If your home is in an in-demand area, you could make a few hundred dollars a month or more.
 It’s one of the best ways to use your home to pay off student loan debt.

 Looking for simple side jobs to do around town?
-Download the Gigwalk app to get access to a variety of tasks that can be taken care of almost anywhere.
+Download the Gigwalk app to get access to various tasks that can be taken care of almost anywhere.

 Some gigs are simple and take five minutes.
 Others might require a commitment of a few hours.
 However, no matter what you do, you could earn between $3 and $100 per gig.
 So, depending on what’s available in your area, it’s possible to make a solid income, just from using your phone.